qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 ## Feature toggles hinder continuous integration

 Feature toggles come with trade-offs.
-They delay integration, so they tend to move away from continuous integration.
+They delay integration, so they tend to move us away from continuous integration.
 A risk of this is late feedback - you don't catch issues fast, because the issue is hidden behind the toggle.

 Creating automated tests for the system with and without the feature toggle enabled can help a lot.
-This does increase system complexity however, as it is more difficult to juggle two variations of a system in your head.
+This does increase system complexity however, as it is more difficult to juggle two variations of a system in your mind.

 ## Other consequences